-Canadian Birkie Ski Festival is sanctioned by Cross Country Alberta and must be organized and operated in accordance with the rules and regulations of Nordiq Canada (formerly Cross Country Canada).
+Canadian Birkie Ski Festival is sanctioned by Nordiq Alberta and must be organized and operated in accordance with the rules and regulations of Nordiq Canada.
 The Competition Jury, established under Nordiq Canada rules, makes the final determination as to whether the event will go ahead and, if so, whether the course and/or distances will be modified.

 The Canadian Birkie Ski Festival will only proceed if weather and course conditions are safe for participants and volunteers.

 Why not reschedule the event to another date or location?

 The Canadian Birkie is always scheduled for the second Saturday in February.
 We are not able to reschedule or relocate our event due to calendar conflicts with other loppets and races, financial commitments, and the schedules of rental equipment, suppliers and hundreds of volunteers.

 Will I receive a refund if the event is cancelled?

 The Canadian Birkie Ski Festival is based on a No Refund, Non-Transferable basis.
 The Canadian Birkebeiner Society (CBS) is a non-profit organization, operated on a break-even basis and is a volunteer-run event.
-The expenses we incur in putting on the Canadian Birkie Ski Festival are considerable and include: staffing, online registration, advertising, registration package pick-up fair, electronic chip timing, photography, food and beverages for participants and volunteers, security services, ambulances, rentals of trailers, tents, buses and shuttle van fleet, tables and chairs, portable toilets, heating equipment and much more.
+The expenses we incur in putting on the Canadian Birkie Ski Festival are considerable and include: staffing, registration, advertising, facility and equipment rentals, food and beverages for participants and volunteers, security and medical services, and much more.
 Most of this must be arranged weeks and even months in advance.
 CBS offers long distance skiers the opportunity to purchase Secure Your Spot Insurance.